c-garcia/zanzel/README.md

 * Heavily refactor the code.
 Now it is somewhat messy since I was in learning-mode.
 I am not a super-expert in Clojure.
 * Better model the data (maybe using prismatic/schema?).
-* Direct the search which now is exhaustive (and provides infinite results)
+* Better direct the search.
+As of now, adds new systems when there is no more space for disks.
 * Add more configuration options that could satisfy the same requirements (DS4486 shelves).
 * Provide more capacity factors and make the system choose the optimal solution (trivial):
     * Power / Cooling utilization (cost).